Freedom of religion in Europe by country: Slovenia

 Slovenia's laws guarantee the freedom of religion and establish a separation between church and state, as well as prohibiting religious discrimination and religious hatred.
 Religious groups may easily register with the government in order to receive some privileges, largely consisting of various forms of monetary compensation.

 Slovenia's laws prohibit circumcision for nonmedical reasons and animal slaughtering practices that are necessary for meat to be considered kosher or halal.
 Members of the Jewish and Muslim communities observe these practices outside of the country (importing meat, and traveling to neighboring countries for religious circumcision) without obstruction from Slovenia's government.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Spain

 Spain's constitution establishes the freedom of religion.
 Since the end of the Franco regime, Spain gradually transitioned away from having Catholicism as a state religion, reducing the amount of cooperation between the Catholic Church and the state, as well as the financial contributions made by or through the state to the Church.
 Starting in the 21st century, the Catholic Church began to reassert itself in politics, but no longer as a purportedly neutral actor, instead openly aligning with the right-wing People's Party, to the detriment of its influence among left-wing constituencies.

-Watchdog groups have identified a few hundred instances of religious hate crimes each year, primarily consisting of vandalism against religious buildings, although instances of religiously-motivated assault against Muslims have also been reported.
+Watchdog groups have identified a few hundred instances of religious hate crimes each year, primarily consisting of vandalism against religious buildings, although instances of religiously motivated assault against Muslims have also been reported.
 Anti-Muslim and antisemitic discourse is prevalent in public and on social media.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Sweden

-The constitution and other laws and policies protect religious freedom and, in practice, the government generally respected religious freedom.
+The constitution protects the freedom to practice one’s religion and prohibits discrimination based on religion.

 The Church of Sweden lost its position as the state church on 1 January 2000.
 Since then, 22 recognized religious denominations, in addition to the Church of Sweden, raise revenues through member-contributions made through the national tax system.
 All recognized denominations are entitled to direct government financial support, contributions made through the national tax system, or a mix of both.
 The state does not favor the Church of Sweden at the expense of other religious groups in any noticeable way.
 Certain Christian religious holy days are national holidays.
 School students from minority religious backgrounds are entitled to take relevant religious holidays.

+A government study showed that between 2015 and 2021, there were 1,293 reports of religious- or belief-based discrimination, mainly against Muslims; the Nordic Resistance Movement has also carried out several instances of hate-speech against Jews and Muslims.

+In 2022, the archbishop of the Church of Sweden, issued a public apology to the country’s indigenous Sámi community for what she called centuries of mistreatment perpetrated by the church; in the same year, the church temporarily closed all its buildings after repeated vandalism.

+In 2023, the country was scored 4 out of 4 for religious freedom.